Crews Work To Keep Roads Clear During Winter Storm

-PHILADELPHIA (CBS) – Plows and salt trucks are out on Philadelphia streets, hoping to minimize the impact of the storm on drivers.
+PHILADELPHIA (CBS) – Plows and salt trucks are out on the streets, hoping to minimize the impact of the winter storm on drivers in the area.

+There was a blast of snow and a white out conditions all morning.

+In Media, it seemed some people couldn’t wait to get out and shovel.

 Chief Highway Engineer Steve Lorenz says the city was expecting one to three inches.